-317 Civilization of Spain (4)
+317 Civilization of Spain (4) W

 Studies the history of Spain and its rich cultural legacy.
 Students become familiar with the most transcendental events in this nation's past.
 Focuses on distinct artists and their work, iconic figures, traditions, and popular trends that have had an impact in and outside Spain's national borders.
 Taught in Spanish.
-Prerequisite: SPAN 213 recommended.
+Prerequisites: ENG 105 with a grade of C or higher and SPAN 213 recommended.
 Offered in rotation.